Scarabol/rock-raiders-web/README.md

 - Forbidding collection of ores or crystals stops building projects too
 - Level is not marked as failed even if too many crystals are missing
-- Separate UI components to support other screen ratios then 4:3
-- FPS histogram sometimes not rendered on debug layer
 - Large Cat not usable to carry vehicles in Level 19
 - Damage and blow up buildings with lava erosion
-- Make idle raider leave lava fields

 ### Nice to have